Robert-F/spock-extensions/README.md

 The annotation is applied to specification methods and receives a method name as a value.
 The method whos name is specified will be invoked once before the specification method is executed, regardless of any iteration.

+###### AfterFeatureCleanupExtensionAnnotation ######

+The annotation is applied to specification methods and receives a method name as a value.
+The method whos name is specified will be invoked once after the specification method is executed, regardless of any iteration.